thehappycheese/fernet_keyring_tempfile/readme.md

 ```

 Note that if the passphrase (e.g. `"TEST_APPLICATION_NAME"`) appears in
-plaintext in the example above.
-This is a big security hole, since the attacker can
+plaintext in the example above then there is a hole in security since the
-presumably also see your source code.
+attacker can presumably also see your source code.